|Stephen Yiu is the Chief Investment Officer at Blue Whale Capital and Lead Manager of the Blue Whale Growth Fund.

 Income from investments may fluctuate.
 Changes in rates of exchange may have an adverse effect on the value, price or income of investments.
 Fund charges may be applied in whole or part to capital, which may result in capital erosion.
 The Authorised Corporate Director may apply a dilution adjustment as detailed in the Prospectus.
 The Fund is not traded on an exchange or recognised market.

-The foregoing list of risk factors is not complete, and reference should be made to the Fund’s Prospectus and KID.
+The foregoing list of risk factors is not complete, and reference should be made to the Fund’s Prospectus, KIID and application form.

 This information has been accurately reproduced, as received from Blue Whale Growth Fund.
 No information has been omitted which would render the reproduced information inaccurate or misleading.
 This information is being distributed by MeDirect Bank (Malta) plc to its customers.
 The information contained in this document is for general information purposes only and is not intended to provide legal or other professional advice nor does it commit MeDirect Bank (Malta) plc to any obligation whatsoever.
 The information available in this document is not intended to be a suggestion, recommendation or solicitation to buy, hold or sell, any securities and is not guaranteed as to accuracy or completeness.